 Cat Bites The Hand That Feeds; Hospital Bills $48,512

-Compassion for a hungry stray cat led to a nip on the finger — and also took a bite out of Jeannette Parker's wallet.
+Compassion for a hungry stray kitten led to a nip on the finger — and also took a bite out of Jeannette Parker's wallet.

 In a rural area just outside Florida's Everglades National Park, Parker spotted the cat wandering along the road.
-It looked skinny, and when Parker, a biologist, offered up food, the cat bit her finger hard.
+It looked skinny and sick, and when Parker, a wildlife biologist, offered up some tuna she had in her car, the cat bit her finger.

 "It broke my skin with his teeth," she recalls.